GSA-TTS/FAC/docs/product/roadmap.md

 ### Milestone: Submit an audit package

 **Value delivered:**
 Now that auditees have filled out basic information about their audit submission, they need to be able to submit the audit itself.
 While the current FAC allows users to submit form data and excel files, it's most valuable (and quite possibly sufficient for MVP release) to just allow them to upload templatized excel files for their audit.
 It's important to validate excel files and PDF uploads to reduce the chance of submitting an incomplete audit, which consumes time of both government staff and auditee staff.
+This step also makes it possible for auditee and auditor certifying officials to certify that the audit can be made public.

 **Specific deliverables:**
 * (10% ✅) SF-SAC forms (OMB form)